Serba Dinamik recently found itself in hot water amidst a tussle with its auditor KPMG over certain financial inconsistencies

 So this is where those red flags start waving in front of you like the beginning of a communist revolution.

-Firstly, since revenue is accounted for through the cost of completion method, I wanted to see how it translated into cold, hard cash - especially since FCF was consistently negative.
+Firstly, since revenue is accounted for through the percentage of completion method, I wanted to see how it translated into cold, hard cash - especially since FCF was consistently hovering around zero.
 One of the first things you learn in the school of accounting shenanigans is how to create fictitious Revenue through inflating Receivables.
 The idea is that since revenue is just an accounting figure, you can Dr Receivables // Cr Revenue into perpetuity by inflating Receivables like a hot-air balloon - without ever translating that revenue into cash (i.e. Dr Cash // Cr Receivables).
 Of course, this leads to an ever-ballooning Receivables amount on your balance sheet, which starts drawing the attention of investors who’ve been bitten once before.

 In Serba Dinamik’s case (as shown in their financial statements above), they are growing both Revenues and Receivables incredibly rapidly - well within the double-digit range.
 That aligns with investor’s expectations, as a growing business is expected to have escalating receivables as well.

-However, notice that OCF isn’t following the trend of Revenue.
+However, notice that OCF isn’t following the trend of Net Profit.
 Over the long-term, OCF and FCF are supposed to converge with Net Profit; hence OCF growth should follow the trend of Net Profit growth over the long-run (and in Serba’s case Revenue growth as well, since NPM is steady).
 But that’s not the case here.

 It gets worse when you put the figures side by side (above table).
 One of the easiest red flags to look out for is OCF diverging wildly from NP over time, which is exactly what’s happening here - OCF growth is ricocheting all over the place while NP growth is stable.
 Now, OCF before WC growth is actually behaving in line with NP growth, so that’s supposed to be normal right?